vjekoart/retrovizor/Readme.md

         * Terminal fonts and feeling
         * Markdown code inspiration for exposing "bare-bones" - code
         * Code editor colors and symbols
-    * General
-        * Try `text-align: justify` by modifying some paragraphs and check behaviour on different screens.
-Is it worth it?
-        * Sticky navigation, e.g. for long texts
-        * Think about adding microinteractions somewhere, e.g. for clicks
-        * `retro-content-block`: see if _Full text_ link can be changed
     * Homepage
         * Improve loading (default) state (part of the title+nav approach)
         * Improve the animation by improving lines and fine-tunning